-As regards what bird feed to supply, it depends on the bird but in general smaller species need more fat to keep them warm either from high fat seeds like sunflower or peanut or from animal fats.
+As regards what bird feed to supply, it depends on the bird.
+In general smaller species need more fat to keep them warm, either from high fat seeds (like sunflower or peanut) or from animal fats.
 Most birdseeds contain a mix of seeds and wheat and while a low amount is OK, avoid high percentages of wheat for small birds as it is a low energy food and only beneficial for larger species like pigeons, doves or pheasants.
 High quantities of wheat are more common in cheaper (cheeper!) birdseeds as it is a low cost ingredient so is used to bulk them up.

 Fat balls, usually made from seed mixed with suet or other solid fats, are very valuable for small birds, again for the energy storing capacity of the fat.
 While solid fats are good, oils are not because they cause feathers to clump together and loose their insulating properties.
 You may have noticed that birds sometimes look more plump in winter than summer; this isn't from weight gain but because they puff up their downy feathers (like a feather duvet) to trap air and keep heat in.
 Naturally, oil compromised feathers will also effect flight so will make birds more vulnerable to predators.

-Small birds like finches (above) will also appreciate small seeds, particularly the small black seed of the Guizotia flower (known as Nyjer or Niger) seed).
-The seeds are so small that a special feeder with smaller gauge feeding holes (also above) is most efficient, otherwise a significant proportion of seed can be wasted.
+Small birds like finches (below) will also appreciate small seeds, particularly the small black seed of the Guizotia flower (known as Nyjer or Niger) seed).
+The seeds are so small that a special feeder with smaller gauge feeding holes (also below) is most efficient, otherwise a significant proportion of seed can be wasted.

 There is a certain amount of debate about whether bread should be fed to birds, particularly ducks or swans in city parks as it is not a high value food, especially processed white bread (which isn't good for us either).
 I think the reasonable answer is that bread is fine in small quantities but should be a very small part of a bird's diet.
 If you are feeding bread scraps, a healthy wholebread is obviously better for you and the birds.